Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-If the documents outlined in points 12.1.1 to 12.1.8 are not submitted or non-compliant, CDF may require the applicant to submit the relevant documents within 5 days. | ||||||||||||||||||||||||||||||||
+If the documents referred to in points 12.1.1 to 12.1.8 are missing or the relevant documents do not meet the requirements, the Fund may require the applicant to submit the relevant documents within 5 days. | ||||||||||||||||||||||||||||||||

 13.3